 How Long Do Slip And Fall Cases Take: Trial And Settlements

-Trip, Slip and fall cases can happen to anyone, anywhere, and at any time.
-It can cause severe injuries and even permanent disability.
-Typical trip, slip and fall accidents can occur in places like grocery stores, parking lots, a building lobby or even someone’s home.
+Trip, slip, and fall cases can occur when someone slips, trips, or falls due to hazardous conditions on someone else’s property.
+These cases can happen to anyone, anywhere, and at any time.
+They can cause severe injuries and even permanent disability.
+Typical trip, slip, and fall accidents can occur in places like grocery stores, parking lots, a building lobby, or even someone’s home.

-If you have suffered a trip/slip and fall accident injury due to someone else’s negligence, you may be entitled to compensation for your injuries, lost wages, and other damages.
-This article will discuss how long a trip and fall or slip and fall case takes to possibly obtain a settlement or go to trial.
+If you have suffered a trip, slip, and fall accident injury due to someone else’s negligence, you may be entitled to compensation for your injuries, lost wages, and other damages.
+This article will discuss how long a trip, slip, and fall case takes to possibly obtain a settlement or go to trial.

-A trip/slip and fall case can occur when someone slips, trips, or falls due to hazardous conditions on someone else’s property.
-In such cases, the property owner, store owner or manager may be held liable for the injuries that resulted from the accident.
+In trip, slip, and fall cases, the property owner, store owner, or manager may be held liable for the injuries that resulted from the accident.

-To win a trip/slip-and-fall case, certain elements must be met.
-The plaintiff must be able to prove that the defendant, by its employees, knew or should have known about the dangerous and unsafe condition and once knowing, failed to take reasonable action to remedy it.
+To win a trip, slip, and fall case, certain elements must be met.
+The plaintiff must be able to prove that the defendant, by its employees, knew or should have known about the dangerous and unsafe condition and, once known, failed to take reasonable action to remedy it.
 Also, if the dangerous and unsafe condition existed for a certain amount of time and the owner of the premises did not do anything to remedy the condition, they may be held liable as well.
-Negligent property owners can be held liable for an injury if they created the dangerous condition which caused the trip/slip and fall.
+Negligent property owners can be held liable for an injury if they created a dangerous condition that caused the trip/slip and fall.

 Cost of Medical Treatment